-With the solid foundation of motorcycle chassis production, Eurocharm group continues to development the customer base in electric scooters.
-In terms of the aspect of recreational vehicles, the Company has been actively seeking and acquiring business opportunities with companies in the North America and Europe.
-Based on the stable increase in order volume, the Company expects the production will multiply in the upcoming years.
+Towards the end of 2018, the Company had begun the mass production of two electric scooters.
+With the solid foundation of motorcycle chassis production, Eurocharm group continues to develop the customer base in electric scooters.
+In terms of the aspect of recreational vehicles, the Company has been actively seeking and acquiring business opportunities with companies in North America and Europe.
+Based on the steady increase in order volume, the Company expects the production will multiply in the upcoming years.